csetoihid/react-profile-theme-development/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Project Description
-This is a simple website for personal portfolio that is made by REACT JS.
+This is a simple website for personal portfolio that is made by REACT JS .
 All data comes from rest api (reactapi.toihid.com) that is build by Lumen 8 and the source file is in https://github.com/csetoihid/reactapi.

 ## Demo